balthazar-space/Balthazar-Thinkpad-USB-adapter/README.md

 # About

-This is a project attempting to make a USB keyboard/Trackpoint controller and enclosure for the non-chiclet Thinkpad keyboard (from the 10/20 generation, such as the T410, W520, etc.).
+This is a project attempting to make a USB keyboard/Trackpoint controller and enclosure for the non-chiclet Thinkpad keyboard (from the 10/20 generation, such as the T410, W520, X2xx series etc.). the idea is to connect a ThinkPad keyboard as a foreign or extrenal add-on to a housing fitting in a provided frame.
+External keyboard connects via click-on controller to the ThinkPad-adapter, which connects to our Unifying PCB.

 # Controller

-The current plan is to use an RP2040 microcontroller running QMK to handle the key matrix scanning and Trackpoint.
-I would also like to add a USB 2.0 hub.
+The current plan is to use an RP2040 microcontroller running QMK to handle the key matrix scanning and Trackpoint for TP keyboard.

 # Project origin